 The MPH program at Biola University is a pre-candidate for accreditation by the Council on Education for Public Health (CEPH).
 Biola University is working with CEPH towards obtaining Public Health Program (PHP) CEPH accreditation with a target date of Fall 2025.

 Upon completion of the Master of Public Health in Global Health, students will be able to:

-5. Integrate biblical principles in health promotion, raising cultural awareness, and community service (ULO 3).
+- Integrate biblical principles in health promotion, cultural competency, and community service (ULO 3).

 - Complete Biola University’s Graduate Education application